International-Data-Spaces-Association/IDS-Deployment-Examples/README.md

 ## Overview

 The repository is organized as follows:
-* Per component or component bundle (union from e.g. Dataspace Connector and Metadata broker or Dataspace Connector and Trusted Connector) a folder is created.
-This again contains possibly independent Variatonen for e.g. minimal/full Setups or Helm/Kubernetes/Docker Setups.
+* Per component or component bundle (union from e.g. Dataspace Connector and Metadata Broker or Dataspace Connector and Trusted Connector) a folder is created.
+This again contains possibly independent variations for e.g. minimal/full Setups or Helm/Kubernetes/Docker Setups.
 * Additionally there is a templates folder, which provides templates for the Deployment Examples.